armory/documentation/docs/2. user guide/working_with_jenkins.md

 https://cl.ly/0b1J3L3m2R3Z

-Then we go back to Spinnaker a create a new pipeline.
+Then we go back to Spinnaker and create a new pipeline.
 We will skip over the Jenkins trigger for this example and create a Jenkins stage.
 Make sure to name the stage `Jenkins`.
 Make sure to type `build.properties` into the Properties field so that Spinnaker know where to source the property values.

 https://cl.ly/2O363s0N2p0T

-To demonstrate accessing our properties file, lets create a new `Manual Judgement` stage.
+To demonstrate accessing our properties file, let's create a new `Manual Judgement` stage.
 In the Instructions text box input:
 ```
 ${ #stage('Jenkins')['context']['KEY'] }
 ```